DaPhilll/DaPhilll/README.md

 ## Projects
+- <a href="https://github.com/DaPhilll/Wazuh-Deployment">Security Information and Event Management with Wazuh</a>
+- <a href="https://github.com/DaPhilll/Suricata-Network-Intrusion-Detection-System">Suricata Network Intrusion Detection System</a>
-- <a href="https://github.com/DaPhilll/Wazuh-Deployment">Wazuh Deployment</a>
+- <a href="https://github.com/DaPhilll/Vulnerability-Scanning-and-Reporting-with-OpenVAS">Vulnerability Scanning and Reporting with OpenVAS</a>
-- SOC Automation Project